PrestaShop/docs/src/content/1.7/contribute/contribution-process/how-pull-requests-are-processed.md

 ### Continuous Integration

-Three automatic code checker tools are active on the project.
+Four automatic code checker tools are active on the project.

+#### GitHub Actions

 The first tool is a [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) [GitHub Action](https://github.com/features/actions).
 This tool will look at your Pull Request and check whether the php syntax and code-style is correct.
 If not, it will block the PR from being merged and tell you what is wrong.